-This Lavender Latte is packed with flavor.
-This latte delivers the caffeine kick with the sweet, warm notes of vanilla.
+This Honey Lavender Latte will become one of your favorite coffee drinks.
+This latte delivers a caffeine kick with the sweet, warm notes of lavender and honey.
 It is ready in 5 minutes, made in your regular coffee mug, and dairy free!

 Cocoa Butter: This is optional.
 Cocoa butter is often used to make white chocolate because of its high fat content and creamy texture.
 It comes in a solid form though, so it has to be left in hot liquid for a couple seconds to dissolve.

 Variations: Turn this lavender honey latte into an iced latte recipe by allowing hot coffee to cool and pouring over ice.
 Otherwise, use a cold brew coffee and pour over ice!
 We love iced honey lavender lattes on a hot summer morning.

 How to make this – Step by Step

 Step One: Make coffee.
 In a pot or French press, or however is best for you.
 If you have an espresso maker, even better to use espresso!

 Step Two: Heat milk and/or creamer.
 Here are you options… Heat in the microwave in your coffee mug, heat in the microwave in a mason jar, or heat in an electric milk frother (like this one).
 If heating in an electric frother, add ingredients from step 3 to heat and froth simultaneously and skip to step 5.
 You can also heat in a small saucepan on the stove.

 Step Three: Add lavender, vanilla, and honey to milk.

 Step Four: Froth!
 Using the hand frother (like this one), froth until milk has doubled in size.
 If using a jar, shake for 30 seconds until you see lots of bubbles, if using an electric frother, froth for the recommended time.